-Put simply, riders help policyholders customize their insurance.
+Put simply, riders help policyholders customize their insurance and add extra coverage.

 Riders aren’t standalone products — they’re provisions to existing insurance policies, and their availability depends on state regulations and guidelines set forth by the insurance company itself.
 They’re also not “floaters,” a separate insurance product that increases coverage on certain items.